Taxi in China: DiDi vs Uber

 They’re cheap, convenient, and a must for the bigger cities.

 Or, indeed, smaller cities or in the countryside where the public transportation system isn’t so good.

 Either way, you’ll need a taxi at some point in your time in China.
 So it’s important to get clued up on the best ways to get a taxi in China, as well as picking up some taxi vocab.

-Get a taxi in China like a local!
+VIDEO ALERT – Get a taxi in China like a Marine and Campbell!

 Getting a Taxi in China: How to do it & Taxi Vocab

 The best way to get a taxi in China is through China’s version of Uber, the DiDi app (see below).